Dear Parents and Carers,

 • Expressive arts and design

 In planning and guiding what children learn, practitioners must reflect on the different rates at which children are developing and adjust their practice appropriately.
-Three characteristics of effective teaching and learning are:

-• Playing and exploring - children investigate and experience things, and ‘have a go’
+• Playing and exploring - children investigate and experience things, and ‘have a go’.

-• Active learning - children concentrate and keep on trying if they encounter difficulties, and enjoy achievements
+• Active learning - children concentrate and keep on trying if they encounter difficulties, and enjoy achievements.

-• Creating and thinking critically - children have and develop their own ideas, make links between ideas, and develop strategies for doing things
+• Creating and thinking critically - children have and develop their own ideas, make links between ideas, and develop strategies for doing things.

 Uniform:

 We have a red jumper and jogging pants set which can be purchased from Top Form (NW) Limited based at unit 24, Sinclair Way, Prescot Business Park, Prescot (by Spaceworld).
 However, uniform is not compulsory for Nursery children.
-All we ask is that children come dressed ready for both indoor and outdoor play with suitable shoes with Velcro fastenings.
+All we ask is that children come dressed ready for both indoor and outdoor play including suitable shoes with Velcro fastenings.
 Children may get muddy or wet when playing and exploring!
 Please bring in a spare change of clothes to be kept in Nursery.
 Also, please ensure that all items of clothing are labelled.

 Tapestry: